 Pet License Information

-Pet licenses expire on the 31st of December each year.
+Pet licenses expire on the 31of December each year.
 After January 1 of each year a $25.00 delinquency fee will be added to the normal license fee (per household, not per pet).
 If you have not licensed your pet, you may do so by mail or in person.
 If renewing by mail, please complete the pet license application form (pdf).

 Pet License Fees: